beregond/simver/cookbook.rst

 later, into release like ``1.4`` or further.

-What is very important, first release that breaks backward compatibility must be released under differnet series.
-If it is unstable release (since you want to have some time for development next series) should have number ``0.2``.
-Now you and every user know it is unstable release for next series and he shouldn't use it yet.
+What is very important, first release that breaks backward compatibility must be released under different series.
+If it is unstable release (since you want to have some time for development) it should have number ``0.2``.
+Now you and every user know it is unstable release for next series and that he shouldn't use it yet.
 From here on, the rest of the process is the same: release first stable version from series ``2``, releasing dev versions like ``2.0.3-something``, releasing next stable versions and at last releasing first